Q. What is the difference between the Treetop Challenge Course and Zip Line Park?

 Q. Do you accept credit cards?

-A. Yes, we accept Visa, MasterCard, Discover and cash sales.
+A. Yes, we accept AMEX, Visa, MasterCard, Discover and cash sales.

 Q. How long will we have on the course?

-A. A Challenge Course pass is good for 3 hours and a Zip Line pass is good for 2 hours.
-You can repeat as many courses as you wish within your allotted time schedule.
-For those who purchased only the Zip Line pass that want to upgrade to the full Challenge Course can do so on a prorated scale.
+A. We recommend allocating between 2.5 and 4.5 hours depending on your adventure.
+A Challenge Course pass is good for 3 hours and a Zip Line pass is good for 2 hours.
+You can do as many courses as you can accomplish within the 3 hours for the Treetop Pass and repeat the Zip Line Course as many times as you can within the 2 hours for the Zip Line Only Pass.
+For those who purchased only the Zip Line Pass can upgrade to the full Challenge Course on a prorated scale.
+We do have some additional optional add-ons that can extend your adventurous time here including our 40′ Leap of Faith Jump, more time option and our NINJA challenge.

 Q. What should I wear?